 Here is a video of Vivaldi's L'estro armonico, Concerto No.11 in Dm, 2nd movement:

 The audio controls below allow you to play the mp3 version of Vivaldi's L'estro armonico, Concerto No.11 in Dm, 2nd movement or you can download the MP3 file.
-You can also download the midi version of Vivaldi's L'estro armonico, Concerto No.11 in Dm, 2nd movement or alternatively edit/play the midi file.
+You can also download the midi version of Vivaldi's L'estro armonico, Concerto No.11 in Dm, 2nd movement.

 The image below is the first page of the sheet music, and here you can download the full sheet music for Vivaldi's L'estro armonico, Concerto No.11 in Dm, 2nd movement in PDF format.